 Upon revaluing the aggregate conversion features on all outstanding Bridge Loans as of March 30, 2007 (the date immediately before further amendment to the Bridge Loans), the Company recorded the resulting increase in value as a \$3,483 loss.
 The increase in the Company's common stock trading price from December 31, 2006 to March 30, 2007 resulted in the increase in the value of the conversion liability.
 The Bridge Loan amendment on March 30, 2007 limited the conversion price of the post-October 2006 loans to no lower than \$0.21 per share.
 With this limit in place, the outstanding conversion feature no longer had to be reflected as Company liabilities.
-As such, the Company recorded a \$21,100 reclassification of that liability to additional paid-in capital.
+As such, the Company recorded a \$21,086 reclassification of that liability to additional paid-in capital.

 As a result of the November 2006 amendment to the Bridge Loans, the Company's outstanding common stock purchase warrants started being accounted for as mark-to-market liabilities with a recorded value of \$10,784 at December 31, 2006.
-Upon revaluing the warrants as of March 30, 2007 (the date immediately before further amendment to the Bridge Loans), the Company recorded the resulting increase in value as a \$1,668 loss.
+Upon revaluing the warrants just before they were exercised or as of March 30, 2007 (the date immediately before further amendment to the Bridge Loans), the Company recorded the resulting increase in value as a \$1,668 loss.
 The increase in the Company's common stock trading price from December 31, 2006 to March 30, 2007 resulted in the increase in the value of the warrant liability.
 The Bridge Loan amendment on March 30, 2007 limited the conversion price of the post-October 2006 loans to no lower than \$0.21 per share.
 With this limit in place, the outstanding warrants no longer had to be reflected as Company liabilities.
-As such, the Company recorded a \$12,300 reclassification of that liability to additional paid-in capital.
+As such, the Company recorded a \$12,307 reclassification of that liability to additional paid-in capital; in addition to a \$146 reclass relating to warrants exercised during the first quarter of 2007.